 “One thing have I asked of the Lord . . .”

 What one thing would you ask God for?
 For most of my life, a husband would’ve been at the tip-top of my list.
 But when we read the context of Psalm 27, we learn that as David writes this wish, he has an enemy army encircling him.
 You’d expect him to ask God for weapons or a divine rescue, right?
-But instead, He asks to be able to gaze on God’s beauty,
+Instead, He asks to gaze on God’s beauty,

 “One thing have I asked of the LORD, that will I seek after: that I may dwell in the house of the LORD all the days of my life, to gaze upon the beauty of the LORD and to inquire in his temple.”